 The Lab 2 focus on the development of efficient CUDA code by covering the programming principles that have a relevant impact on performance.
-Use a cluster node with a NVidia GPU (by specifying the keyword tesla in the node characteristics when submitting a job), use only 4 CPU cores and do not submit interactive jobs (e.g., qsub -lnodes=1:ppn=4:tesla,walltime=...).
+Use a cluster node with a NVidia GPU (by specifying the keyword tesla in the node characteristics when submitting a job) and do not submit interactive jobs (you should use something like qsub -qmei -lnodes=1:ppn=??:k20,walltime=60:00 ./your_script.sh).
+Compile the code in the frontend.

-This lab tutorial includes two homework assignments (HW 2.x) and three exercises to be solved during the lab class (Lab 2.x).
+This lab tutorial includes a homework assignment (HW 2.1), two exercises to be solved during the lab class (Lab 2.x), and an extra exercise to be solved after the session (Ext 2.1).